Palo Quemado blue amber mine

 - Ambar Azul – The Direct Dominican Source for High Quality Amber – supplier of top class blue amber.

-Dominican Republic is rich both with man made and natural landmarks.
-The highlights are Santo Domingo city with its historical buildings, rich finds of petroglyphs in caves and cliffs and finds of amber and larimar.
+The Dominican Republic is rich both with man-made and natural landmarks.
+The highlights are Santo Domingo with its historical buildings, Petroglyphs and sacrifice caves by Taino people and other cultures, finds of amber and larimar.

 Gemstone finds are locations where are found rare and beautiful stones which that can be used for jewelry and have high market value.